A Hat Puzzle with a Twist

 I love hat puzzles, and this one, posted on Facebook by Konstantin Knop, is no exception.

 Puzzle.
 The sultan decided to test his three sages once again.
 This time, he showed them five hats: three red and two green.
 Each sage was blindfolded and had one hat placed on their head.
 When the sages removed their blindfolds, they could see the hats on the other sages but not their own.
 The twist in this puzzle is that one of the sages is color-blind and cannot distinguish red from green.
-The fellow sages are aware of this fact.
+The sages are all friends and are aware of each other’s perception of color.
 The sages are then asked, in order, if they know the color of their hats.
 Here’s how the conversation unfolded:

 The question is: Who is color-blind?